Quantco/glum/README.md

 The `glm_benchmarks_analyze` tool is still more a sketch-up and will evolve as we identify what we care about.

+Benchmarks can be sped up by enabling caching of generated data.
+If you don't do this, you will spend a lot of time repeatedly generating the same data set.
+If you are using Docker, caching is automatically enabled.
+The simulated data is written to an unmapped directory within Docker, so it will cease to exist upon exiting the container.
+If you are not using Docker, to enable caching, set the GLM_BENCHMARKS_CACHE environment variable to the directory you would like to write to.

 ## Docker

 To build the image, make sure you have a functioning Docker and docker-compose installation.
 Then, `docker-compose build work`.